 The Woodlands FUN & FRIENDS is designed to provide enjoyable and meaningful socialization experiences with a sense of community.
 The program offers a chance to discover new recreational interests, meet new friends, increase communication and social skills, and develop safety standards and community awareness.

-Welcome all little cubs!
-Cub Club is an introductory day camp for some of our youngest participants.
+Camp Woodlands Jr. is an introductory day camp for some of our youngest participants.
 This club is an introduction to the activities of The Woodlands Weekend Retreats and prepares participants to ultimately attend overnight programs at The Woodlands.
-Cub Club is the first step into life enrichment activities and an individualized social community.
-Cubs will enjoy music, recreation, and the creative arts along with socialization opportunities that help build lasting friendships.
+Camp Woodlands Jr. is the first step into life enrichment activities and an individualized social community.
+Participants will enjoy music, recreation, and the creative arts along with socialization opportunities that help build lasting friendships.

 Parallel running weekend retreat programming for older kids on campus offers supported peer socialization.
-Caregivers get a chance to relax while the kids explore their own, independent social environment – allowing for healthy separation between child and parent/caregiver.
-Cub Club participants are provided with lunch and a snack while attending and do have the option to bring their own as well.
+Caregivers get a chance to relax while the kids explore their own, independent social environment—allowing for healthy separation between child and parent/caregiver.
+Camp Woodlands Jr. participants are provided with lunch and a snack while attending and do have the option to bring their own as well.

 *Participants are required to be able to self-regulate behaviors and transitions and need to be able to be redirected easily by staff in order to be successful in this program.
 The Woodlands encourages participants to bring their own 1:1 support staff to any Woodlands programs.